leslieDLcy/double_event_dataset/README.md

         if trace1.stats.delta != trace2.stats.delta:
             continue

-        # If the traces are still "raw" (e.g., you did noit perform
+        # If the traces are still "raw" (e.g., you did not perform
-        # any detrend inplace on all traces, see above), you might want
+        # any detrend on all traces, see above), you might want
         # to apply some processing here, but do it on a copy so that
         # you do not permanently modify the traces.
 E.g.:
         trace1 = trace1.copy().detrend(type='linear')